Philippine National Privacy Commission Issues Guidelines on AI and Data Privacy

 In News

-The Philippine National Privacy Commission (NPC) has released an official advisory outlining the application of the Data Privacy Act of 2012 (DPA) to artificial intelligence (AI) systems that process personal data.
-The move, announced on December 19, 2024, marks a significant step in regulating AI technologies while ensuring the protection of personal information in the country.
+The Philippine National Privacy Commission (NPC) has issued an official advisory clarifying how the Data Privacy Act of 2012 (DPA) applies to AI systems that process personal data.
+The announcement, released on December 19, 2024, signals a stronger regulatory focus on AI governance in the country.

-To address the risks of bias in AI, the NPC has mandated that PICs monitor systemic, human, and statistical biases in their systems.
-Organizations must implement measures to mitigate these biases, ensuring that AI systems do not produce manipulative or oppressive outcomes for data subjects.
+To address discrimination risks, the NPC requires PICs to monitor systemic, human, and statistical biases in AI systems.
+Organizations must implement safeguards to prevent manipulative or oppressive outcomes.

 Need Help?